mbloms/academy-git-101-backwards/excercises/basics.md

 ## Make another change

-Now let us make one more change to practice the workflow.
+Now let's make one more change to practice the workflow.

-Here we introduce another shortcut: we skip the add command and instead do the commit command with the '-a' option (combined with the 'm' into '-am') to automatically stage all changes before committing.
-This is good if you have made small changes that you want to commit quickly, but be careful so that you know what has changed in the working directory.
+Here we introduce another shortcut: we skip the add command and instead do the commit command with the `-a` option (combined with the `m` into `-am`) to automatically stage all changes before committing.
+This is good if you have made small changes that you want to commit quickly, but be careful so that you know what has changed in the working directory before you use it.

 ```bash
 $ echo "baz" >> file1.txt